 You’ll get there!
 I know it!

-And if you ever find yourself suffering like hell, just remember, it always ends well!
+And if you ever find yourself suffering like hell, just remember that it always ends well!